 Who enforces PCI-DSS fines?

 PCI compliance fines are not enforced by the PCI itself.
 Instead, enforcement is left to individual PCI members.
 This includes all of the world's biggest credit card companies, such as Visa, Mastercard, American Express, Discover, and JCB.
+These companies play a critical role in ensuring cybersecurity in financial services, maintaining trust and data safety across the industry.

 PCI penalties are enforced in collaboration with intermediaries that lie between merchants and their payment processors.
 In practice, this usually involves an acquiring bank.
 The acquiring bank is responsible for ensuring its customers meet PCI standards.